B-Interactive/haxe-sockets/README.md

 - **Mutual TLS (client certificates).** `SecureSocket.setClientCertificate(certPemPath, keyPemPath, ?caPemPath)` presents a client certificate during the handshake. `setCA(caPemPath)` pins a server CA. Both are no-ops when not set.
+On connect, the secure socket checks the server certificate (its trust chain and hostname) during the TLS handshake, and also checks the certificate's validity dates, refusing one that is expired or not yet valid.
+The `serverCertificateStatus` property reports the outcome, such as trusted, expired, not yet valid, or invalid.
+- **Trusted certificate authorities.** When you do not pin a CA with `setCA(...)`, the secure socket relies on the platform's own list of trusted certificate authorities.
+That list differs between Haxe targets and may be empty on some, so for production it is best to pin your own CA with `setCA(caPemPath)`.
+The same CA can also be supplied to `setClientCertificate(cert, key, caPemPath)` for mutual TLS.
 - **Manual-poll mode.** Construct with `new Socket(true)` / `new SecureSocket(true)`
   (or call `setManualPoll(true)`) to disable the internal `haxe.Timer` and drive I/O yourself by calling `poll()`.
 The default is Timer-driven.
-- **Non-reallocating receive buffer.** Incoming data is held in a reusable buffer (`hxSockets.ReceiveBuffer`).
+- **Reusable receive buffer.** Incoming data is held in a reusable buffer (`hxSockets.ReceiveBuffer`) that keeps its allocation for a steady stream and grows on demand up to a configurable maximum (16 MB by default, set with the constructor's second argument: `new ReceiveBuffer(initialCapacity, maxCapacity)`).
+  A read-only `freeCapacity` property reports the room left before that maximum.
+  Once the buffer reaches the limit, the socket stops reading more buffered data and leans on normal TCP flow control to slow the sender until your application drains the buffer.
 - **Partial-read helpers.** `readExactly(n)` (returns null until n bytes are buffered), `hasAvailable(n)`, and a non-destructive `peekBytes(n)`.
 Build your own framing on top of these.